ChZPan/CT-image-DeepLearningRegression/README.md

 ## Dataset
-The full dataset for model training is available at [Kaggle](https://www.kaggle.com/chzpan/bone-lab).
+This mouse cranial CT scan dataset contains a total of 5,606 slice images from 65 scanned samples.
+It is available at [Kaggle](https://www.kaggle.com/chzpan/bone-lab).
 The directory tree looks like:

 ```
  .